autowarefoundation/autoware.universe/control/autoware_control_toolbox/documentation/SplineModules.md

 \mathbf{y}
 $$

-where on $\hat{y}$ represents the interpolated and smoothed signal, whereas $y$ on the left-hand side is the original signal to be smoothed.
+where on $\hat{y}$ represents the interpolated and smoothed signal, whereas $y$ on the right-hand side is the original signal to be smoothed.
 Since we use Tikhonov regularization [3], $D$ in the equation is an idendity matrix.
 The input signal $y$ can have multiple columns.
 The regressor